Published: Wednesday 13 June 2018

 Thinking of learning to teach baby yoga?
-We’ve courses taking place at various locations including London, Manchester, Bristol, Brighton, Glasgow and a new location, Hull.
+We’ve courses taking place at various locations including London, Manchester, Bristol, Brighton, Glasgow and Birmingham.
 Alternatively, you can learn from the comfort of your own home with our distance learning option, ideal for those who wish to learn in their own time.

 Search archive by keyword...